swisnl/laravel-filesystem-local-encrypted/README.md

 ## Usage

 ### Models

+> [!WARNING]
+> Laravel supports [encrypted casts](https://laravel.com/docs/10.x/eloquent-mutators#encrypted-casting) since version 8.12, so new projects should use that instead of the models provided by this package.
+>
+> We aim to provide a migration path to encrypted casts.
+See issue [#1](https://github.com/swisnl/laravel-encrypted-data/issues/1) for more information.
+>

 Extend `\Swis\Laravel\Encrypted\EncryptedModel` in your model and define the encrypted fields.
 Make sure your database columns are long enough, so your data isn't truncated!